The Roof Is on Fire

 "The Roof Is on Fire" is a song by Rock Master Scott & the Dynamic Three, released as a single in 1984.
 It reached number five on the Billboard Hot Dance Music/Maxi-Singles Sales chart.

+Samples and interpolations

-The intro of "The Roof Is on Fire" is sampled by the Chemical Brothers in their song "Hey Boy Hey Girl" (it actually says "Hey girls, hey boys..."), and the chorus is interpolated in the Bloodhound Gang's "Fire Water Burn", Coal Chamber's "Sway", Rancid's "Burn", Quad City DJ's "Party Over Here", YACHT's "Dystopia (The Earth Is on Fire)", Bratmobile's "Polaroid Baby", the Pharcyde's "Return of the B-Boy", Nigel & Marvin's "Follow de Leader", S.B.S.
-"Follow the leader", Kumbia Kings "Fuego", as well as "Her Hair is on Fire" by Semi Precious Weapons.
+The intro of "The Roof Is on Fire" is sampled in the Chemical Brothers' "Hey Boy Hey Girl" (the actual lyrics are "Hey girls, b-boys"), but taken from Armand van Helden's "I Can't Wait (House Head & B-Boy Collaboration Mix)", as the riff at 11 seconds into "I Can't Wait" is also sampled in "Hey Boy Hey Girl" at the beginning.
+The chorus of "The Roof Is on Fire" is interpolated in the Bloodhound Gang's "Fire Water Burn", Coal Chamber's "Sway", Rancid's "Burn", Quad City DJ's "Party Over Here", YACHT's "Dystopia (The Earth Is on Fire)", Bratmobile's "Polaroid Baby", the Pharcyde's "Return of the B-Boy", Nigel & Marvin's "Follow de Leader", Kumbia Kings' "Fuego", as well as "Her Hair Is on Fire" by Semi Precious Weapons.